Manjunadhganta/growmeorganic_assignment/README.md

 - Select rows individually using checkboxes
 - Click the chevron icon in the header to open the custom selection panel
-- Enter a number to select the top N rows across all pages
+- Enter a number to select the rows across all pages
 - Navigate between pages using the paginator; row selections persist

 ## Tech Stack